csharrison/csharrison.github.io/_posts/2024-03-30-intro-to-dp-proofs.markdown

 needsmath: true
 ---

 Differential privacy is a robust, formal notion of privacy.
-For a friendly introduction, it is difficult to beat this [blog post series](https://desfontain.es/privacy/friendly-intro-to-differential-privacy.html) by Damien Desfontaines.
+For a friendly introduction, it's difficult to beat this [blog post series](https://desfontain.es/privacy/friendly-intro-to-differential-privacy.html) by Damien Desfontaines.
 In this post I'll assume a basic familiarity with the concept, and dive into a few examples of _proving_ that mechanisms are differentially private.
 I've found that getting a handle on a few simple proofs helps build a better intuition for how differential privacy works.